(Including recommendations for use in hilly Sheffield)

 5. What sort of e-bike should I consider?

-Buy an e-bike that is powerful, efficient, reliable, feels manageable and pleasant to ride and is equipped for your purposes.
+For utility use, buy an e-bike that is powerful, efficient, reliable, feels manageable and pleasant to ride and is equipped for your purposes.
 Most e-bikes are relatively heavy at 18 – 25 kg, but pricier ones have a better quality frame and cycle parts, and so are easier and more pleasant to ride with the assistance switched off or using lower levels of assistance when you choose to.

 Consider the best frame type for your purposes.
-The ‘trapeze’ (see Cube bikes recommended below) or deeper ‘step through’ frame types are a great Unisex option for hopping on and off around town and usually offer more adjustability of saddle height than the more usual ‘crossbar’ style frame, so better able to be adjusted for multiple users with different rider/saddle heights.
+The ‘trapeze’ (see Cube bikes recommended below) or deeper ‘step through’ frame types are a great Unisex option for hopping on and off around town and usually offer more adjustability of saddle height than the more usual ‘crossbar’ style frame, and so are better able to be adjusted for multiple users with different rider/saddle heights.

 Our own small wheel ‘Butchers bike’ style Orbea ‘Katu’ is proving ideal for shared use by differing height riders who want a nimble, versatile ‘do it all’ urban e-bike that in most respects replaces a small car, including carrying a small car boot sized pile of shopping!